QUASI-DEV/www/md/faq.md

 You might wonder why the operational parameters of the DAO have been abstracted as part of a series of smart contracts between the DAO and its Service Provider.
 This is because the DAO will hold 100% of its funds from day one and had to be made immutable code-wise, while at the same time needed to retain enough flexibility to hire and fire Service Providers.

 Using this model we are able to guarantee that the core DAO code itself (the part that holds the funds) will rarely, if ever need to be updated.
 To keep adapting rapidly to market changes, the DAO will vote on proposals and could even change Service Providers.
 This means the DAO will still be able to not only affect the operational parameters of its relationships with suppliers, but also completely change business models if desired.

+### Where will proposals and smart contract interactions be discussed?

+Both will be discussed in our [Slack chat room](http://Slock.it:3000/), while voting will be done entirely on the blockchain.